What First Aid Course Do I Need?

-“I need to be first aid trained for my job”
+“I need to be first aid trained for my job.”

 No problem, we can help!
 Our 1 day Emergency First Aid at Work course, sometimes known as EFAW, is suitable for individuals looking to act as an emergency first aider in their workplace.
-This course is also suitable for those who want learn first aid and CPR skills.
+This course is also ideal for those who want to learn first aid and CPR skills.
 We regularly run this course in different locations across Lincolnshire, book your place now >

 “I work with children and babies, do I need a different first aid qualification?”

-“I want to know how to use a defibrillator”
+“I want to know how to use a defibrillator.”

 We understand the importance of having a Public Access Defibrillator (sometimes known as an Automatic External Defibrillator or AED) close by.
 Whether that’s in your workplace, local community or public places.
-If you want to know what to do if there was a situation when you needed to use one our half day Basic Life Support course can teach you everything you need to know as well as giving you the confidence that’s needed in this situation.
-If you’re a medical professional or training to be one, such as a doctor, nurse or paramedic, our Immediate Life Support course sometimes known as ILS may be more suitable for you.
+If you want to know what to do if there was a situation when you needed to use one our half-day Basic Life Support course can teach you everything you need to know as well as giving you the confidence that’s required in this situation.
+If you’re a medical professional or training to be one, such as a doctor, nurse or paramedic, our Immediate Life Support course sometimes known as ILS, may be more suitable for you.
 You can find out more about Public Access Defibrillators by clicking here.

 “Why should I choose LIVES?”

 All of our courses are accredited by Qualsafe, meaning you’ll get a certified qualification on successful completion.
 All our trainers are experienced First Responders or Health Care Professionals, meaning that they can provide you with real-life examples of medical emergencies.
-We can also bring a trainer to your workplace if there are 6 or more attendees, and if you can’t see the course or requirements you’re looking for we can provide bespoke programmes just for you.
+We can also bring a trainer to your workplace if there are six or more attendees, and if you can’t see the course or requirements you’re looking for we can provide bespoke programmes just for you.

-And let’s not forget, if you book a course through LIVES, you’re actually support a Lincolnshire charity at the same time.
+And let’s not forget, if you book a course through LIVES, you’re support a Lincolnshire charity at the same time.
 The cost of your course will go towards supporting our Community First Responders across the county, helping to save lives.